Rmarieta/LTS4/README.md

-# Building and Explainability Analysis of a Seizure Classifier from EEG Recordings Using Graph Signal Processing
+# Building and Interpretation of a Seizure Classifier from EEG Recordings Using Graph Signal Processing

 This repository contains the code for the implementation of the classifier and its interpretation described in the [project report](report.pdf).
 The different parts of the implementation involve the following steps :